yrfernand/PhoneBook/README.md

 # PhoneBook
-This is a Java eclipse console-based application which simulates the actions of a phonebook.
+This is a Java eclipse console-based application which simulates the actions of a phone book.